 It doesn’t matter what kind of business you have, if you don’t have at least 6-10 recent reviews you are either getting crushed by competitors or you will be as soon as they get a clue.
 Consumers read an average of 10 online reviews before feeling able to trust a local business *

-Even if you have a lot of reviews, if they are not current – in the consumer’s mind, a lot can happen to a business in a couple months or even weeks.
+Even if you have a lot of reviews, if they are not current – in the consumer’s mind, a lot can happen to a business in a couple of months or even weeks.
 New owners, new management, new employees… or whatever.
 It’s worth repeating, 40% of consumers only take into account reviews written within the past 2 weeks – up from 18% last year * and this number is bound to keep growing.

-Why your Customers don’t leave reviews Even if you have a lot of reviews, if they are not current – in the consumer’s mind, a lot can happen to a business in a couple months or even weeks.
+Why your customers don’t leave reviews Even if you have a lot of reviews, if they are not current – in the consumer’s mind, a lot can happen to a business in a couple of months or even weeks.
 New owners, new management, new employees… or whatever.
 It’s worth repeating, 40% of consumers only take into account reviews written within the past 2 weeks – up from 18% last year * and this number is bound to keep growing.

 How do you deal with bad reviews?

 Look, everyone gets a bad review.
 You can’t make everyone happy all the time.
 And let’s face it, when people are pissed off they are most likely to write a review.
 Have you ever “done what you do” for a customer and then find out from a bad review that for some reason the customer was not happy?
 Rather than talk to you, they wrote a bad review?

 The point is, people are people.
 They may be taking their frustration of the moment out on you.
 If they are angry or in some way feel slighted in the moment they are much more likely to write a bad review.
 And chances are very good that the review is not going to get removed.
 Not unless the review includes personal attacks or is filled with hate language.
 Hiring a lawyer is really hit and miss as well as expensive.